Encourage Curiosity

 My answer will always be YES; yes, loving to learn is really that important.

 Without interest and engagement, learning just doesn’t happen.
-Keep reading to find out why.

 Why Curiosity Encouraged?

-As I navigated through middle and high school and college, I saw and experienced which teachers and which methods helped a child learn, want to learn, and feel successful, and which did the opposite.
-Later, when I became a teacher and reflected on the children I watched struggle (myself included), I remembered the teachers and how those children found or didn’t find success.
+As I navigated through middle school, high school, and college, I saw and experienced which teachers and methods helped a child learn, want to learn, and feel successful, and which did the opposite.

 I have spent over twenty years working to help children and families overcome struggles.
 It’s here and in my learnings as a mother that I realized how much parents can play a part in helping a child love to learn.

 I know it can be overwhelming to think about how to help our children love to learn when it already feels like there is so much to do.
-Everyday life: chores, finances, our own needs, careers, limited time together, pets, family- life can feel like living in a pressure cooker.
+Every day life: chores, finances, our own needs, careers, limited time together, pets, family- life can feel like living in a pressure cooker.

 Children and teens feel this too.
 Think for a moment about how much they are expected to navigate, learn, and master in their first 18 years.